 Once accounting periods are assigned to individual transactions, the transactions are sent over to your accounting system.
-Projector sends them via our QuickBooks integration, Great Plains integration, or web services.
+Projector sends them via our QuickBooks integration, Dynamics GP integration, or web services.

 Projector can process all unsent transactions or just those transactions up to a particular accounting period.
 Limiting period scope is typically used during the close process.
 Suppose an organization takes the first few days of February to close out January.
 If a few transactions slip into the February accounting period, the organization may just want to transmit the January accounting period transactions to the accounting system and hold onto the February transactions until the end of February.